parsa-rangriz/parsa-rangriz.github.io/_pages/sharif.md

 author_profile: true
 redirect_from:
 ---
-This page is for Sharif University of Technology undergraduates, especially physics students.
-Here I put some useful notes and remarkable stuff which could be helpful for them.
-They are open, and you don't need permission to use them.
+The purpose of this page is to help Sharif University of Technology undergraduates, especially physics students.
+I've put some useful notes and remarkable stuff here that may be helpful to them.
+Using them is free, and you don't need permission.

 ## Laboratory Reports
-These are my reports for the general laboratory courses.
+Here are my lab reports.
 Use them at your own risk.

 ### General Lab III